isacarnekvist/isacarnekvist.github.io/_posts/2017-05-08-magneto-loss-for-dropout-networks.markdown

 categories: dropout
 ---

+NOTE: This is a crazy idea that in general will now work very well :)

 Using dropout networks [(link)][dropout-bayesian] trained with mean squared error loss on multimodal data, you get this result: